Botanics Volunteer Sessions

 Like gardening?
 Love spending time in the Botanical Garden?
 Come and join us for a volunteer session.

 Led by the Parks Team.
-All welcome, just drop in.
+All welcome.

 If you are new to the sessions, or even if you're not, everything will be explained.